 Once capacity is displayed in your team, you can then visualize how team-specific work is distributed across multiple sprints.
 This helps you determine if too much work has been scheduled for a sprint, and helps you plan out how to distribute work in overbooked sprints.

-- The start and end dates of the sprint
+- sprint start and end dates

 Understanding capacity details in Scrum and Kanban